tinkerator/webspam/README.md

 others.
 This package summarizes them and provides a way to classify them.

+Consistent with some suggestions on the web, we use the 429 status code when detecting spam.

 ## License info

 The `webspam` package is distributed with the same BSD 3-clause